fadiaiftikhar680-cmd/ViaNova-AI/README.md

 ---

-🚀 **ViaNova-Ai — Building Smarter, Connected Experiences**
+🚀 **AI for Safer Roads**

-Made with ❤️ using Python & Flutter
+Made with ❤️ using Python, TensorFlow, FastAPI, Streamlit & Flutter